s-nakaoka/choreonoid-doc/en/simulation/vision-simulation.rst

  :header-rows: 1

  * - Device type in body model
-   - Node type in OpeHRP model file
+   - Node type in OpenHRP model file
  * - Camera
    - VisionSensor (with the type being "COLOR")
  * - RangeCamra